AJlearner46/Fraud-Detection-/README.md

 ## Conclution

 #### Precision : 0.97
- : Out of all the positive predicted, what percentage is truly positive.
+-> Out of all the positive predicted, what percentage is truly positive.
- : fraud identified as fraud / total fraud prediction
+<br />-> fraud identified as fraud / total fraud prediction

 #### Recall : 0.873
- : Out of the total positive, what percentage are predicted positive.
+-> Out of the total positive, what percentage are predicted positive.
- : fraud identified as fraud / actual total fraud
+<br />-> fraud identified as fraud / actual total fraud

 we need to protect user’s finances by trying to flag as many fraud transactions as possible while at the same time not mislabeling too many transactions so users can make transcation without the inconvenience of having transactions declined.